Field Notes

 What Is Poi?
 A Complete Guide to Hawaii's Original Superfood

 Poi is fermented, mashed taro — Hawaii's original staple food.
-Here's how it's made, what it tastes like, and why a probiotic root paste might be the most useful thing in your fridge.
+Here's how this traditional Hawaiian taro paste is made, what it tastes like, and why a probiotic Polynesian purée might be the most useful thing in your fridge.

 2026-05-08